Deploy PostgreSQL in 5 minutes

 - A PostgreSQL database deployed on Hikube

-- A replicated cluster with a primary and replicas to ensure high availability
+- A replicated cluster with a primary and replicas for high availability

 - A user and password to connect